a-eski/ttytest2/README.md

 If you are using ttyest2 to test your CLI, using sh is easier than bash because you don't have to worry about user, current working directory, etc. as shown in the examples.

 If you are using ttytest2 to test your shell, using assertions like `assert_row_like`, `assert_row_starts_with`, and `assert_row_ends_with` are going to be extremely helpful, especially if trying to test your shell in different environments or using a docker container.

+Most line readers use '\n' for newline, but some may interpret it differently and expect '\r'.

 ## Docker